Lung Cancer Lawsuits

-This page will look at lung cancer as an injury in tort lawsuits such as medical malpractice and product liability cases.
-We will look at the characteristics, treatment options and prognosis of lung cancer and what the potential settlement value of this disease is in personal injury cases.
+This page will examine lung cancer as an injury in tort lawsuits, such as medical malpractice and product liability cases.
+We will examine the characteristics, treatment options, and prognosis of lung cancer and the potential settlement payouts of this disease in personal injury cases.

 Lung Cancer Overview and Statistics

 In the U.S., lung cancer occurs in about 1 in 16 people, with the rates slightly higher for men compared to women.
 That risk rate includes both smokers and non-smokers.
-Individuals with a history of smoking have significantly higher risk rates for lung cancer.
+Individuals with a history of smoking have a significantly higher risk of lung cancer.

 Survival Rate for Lung Cancer